Is the Keto Diet Healthy & Safe? Our Nutritionist Weighs In On the Benefits…

 On a typical high-carb diet, your body relies on a supply of glucose from your food for energy.
 So, after a few hours of not eating, your blood sugar level begins to drop.
 This triggers a hormone called insulin to alert your brain to eat again, resulting in hunger.

 If ignored too long, hungry may turn to hangry.

 On a fat-fueled diet, there are no significant changes in blood sugar and insulin levels, so hangry doesn’t typically exist.
 In ketosis, our bodies have a constant supply of fat to burn as fuel, resulting in steadier moods and an increased time one can go between meals.

-In fact, many people report for the first time, they are more in tune with their true appetite and feel less moody when a meal is delayed or even missed.
-Often times, people who are fat adapted can go longer between meals, rather than the standard 3-4 hours, which is dictated by a carbohydrate-fueled diet.
+In fact, many people report for the first time that they are more in tune with their true appetite and feel less moody when a meal is delayed or even missed.
+Oftentimes, people who are fat-adapted can go longer between meals, rather than the standard 3 to 4 hours, which is dictated by a carbohydrate-fueled diet.

-Hip Tip: If you’ve newly started your keto diet and the keto flu has you down, check out some ways to alleviate the symptoms!
+Hip Tip: If you’re new to the keto diet and the keto flu has you down, check out some ways to alleviate the symptoms!

 The keto diet improves metabolism.

 Contrary to many beliefs, weight is NOT just about “calories in and calories out” or “eat less, move more”.
 Our bodies are much too complex for this simplistic idea.
 The ratio of macronutrients (fat, carb, protein) that we consume impacts our appetite and our weight.
 This means that the types of food you eat matters more than exactly how many calories you eat.
 It’s quality over quantity.

 Additionally, many other factors contribute to our ability to burn calories such as hormone imbalance, stress, and insulin resistance.

 Did you know?
 Many people on the keto diet don’t even count calories!